To the Child I Could Not Help

 Later, the puzzlement on my face over the power cuts also made you giggle.
 “What do you mean the electricity has gone?
 Where has it gone?”
 I asked you.
 Your amusement at my naivety, at the idea that electricity was like water from a well, was a glimpse into the ways the world had robbed you of your own.
 You had that gentle, high-pitched laugh of a child.
 A laugh you stifled with your hands each time it rose up.
 As if to set it free might further imprison you.
 It was the only time you seemed purely yourself, an involuntary and fleeting removal of the invisibility cloak.
 When it came, your laugh was a moment to behold, like an eclipse.

 At night time, when the light disappeared from its bulbs, disappeared from the entire block, it left only groans from the adults, followed quickly by shouts of your name.
 As if you were up in your hut with some comically oversized red lever, playfully interrupting their evening ritual of singing folk songs and snacking on samosas.
-I wish you had been up there with a lever.
+I wish you had been up there with that lever.
 It would have made it more bearable to think about the staircase rattling as your little feet rushed down hunting for candles that sat closer to any of us than to you.
 I was scared of the dark.
 I suppose that was a luxury you couldn’t afford.
 I went to the kitchen to help, but all I did was get in your way.
 Bumping into everything, including you, and then almost burning my finger off.
 I don’t know if I’d ever used a match before.
 You were so patient with me.
 The dignity in your patience with a child when you were only one yourself was a demand we should not have made of you.
 And my patience with all the demands made of you was a price I did not want to pay for acceptance.

 Perhaps Adnan knew better than to question the order of things.
 He treated you like another toy of a child with too many.
 Like a robot he’d been gifted.
 One to which he could give commands that would have to be obeyed.
 One night, you were crouched in the corner of the living room with a clasp of coconut leaf sticks.
 We lay on sofas watching the X-Men defeat evil, daydreaming of becoming superheroes while you swept the floor around us, pausing to steal looks at the screen when you thought nobody was watching you.

 “I want some water,” Adnan said, his eyes still locked on the TV.
 I looked at you, but you knew better than to look back.
 You stood, dutifully, as you always did.
 The militaristic attentiveness of it mobilized something in me.
 I wanted to cut the invisible strings that pulled you upward toward the kitchen.
 “No,” I shouted.
 You froze.
 I was reminded then that my words were commands to you as well.
 “Get it yourself.
 She’s not your slave.”
 But isn’t the definition of servitude to be completely subject to someone more powerful?
 What choice did you have?
 Adnan screamed for his father in the next room.
 My uncle told me I didn’t understand Pakistan and I told him I didn’t want to.
 What I should have said was that I didn’t need to.
 This wasn’t about Pakistan, or at least it wasn’t just about Pakistan.
-He barked at you to go and get the water, and the way your shoulders jumped to your neck as he did so was my fault.
+He barked at you to go and get the water, and the way your shoulders jumped to your neck when he did was my fault.
 He sent me to my father.

 “It is.
 And it’s my fault you don’t know yourself.”